drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 3 of Homologation

-This is an example of systematic homologation of an initial reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-3-homologation-dcfbf622'><i class='fa fa-play' aria-hidden='true'></i></button>This is an example of systematic homologation of an initial reference molecule.
 The SAR reveal the existence of an optimal activity for the n-heptyl chain.
 The inactivity of the cyclic derivatives indicates that these rings are too bulky to enter into the hypothetical hydrophobic pocket envisaged.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.